mahmoudparsian/machine-learning-course/project/README.md

 and place your deliverables in designated folders (place your files in specific folders).

+* The folder should include
+	* Your project paper (Word or PDF format),
+	* Presentation materials, and
-* The folder should include your project paper (Word or PDF format), presentation materials, and all code and output used to generate results.
+	* All data, code and output used to generate results.

 * If I cannot access your work because these directions are not followed correctly,